Checking For A Lack Of Fuel

 - How To Test For A Broken Timing Belt (1.5L Honda Civic).

 - How To Test For A Blown Head Gasket (1.5L Honda Civic).

 More 1.5L Honda Tutorials

-I've written quite a few Honda ‘How to Test’ Articles that may be of interest to you.
-You can find here: Honda 1.5L Index of Articles.
+I've written quite a few Honda ‘how to’ tutorials that may be of interest to you.
+You can find here: Honda 1.5L Index Of Articles.

 Here's a sample of the tutorials you'll find in the index:

 - How To Test The MAP Sensor (Honda 1.5L).

 - How To Test Engine Compression (Honda 1.5L).